 A careful study of Xi’s pronouncements and policies on religion shows very clearly that he believes that too much latitude had been left to the development of religion in China since Deng.
 This has led to unprecedented growth of house churches and, worse still, of xie jiao such as The Church of Almighty God.
 Although his predecessors had already acted against xie jiao with ferocity, greatly reducing the presence of Falun Gong (but not of The Church of Almighty God) in China, Xi took new measures to “eradicate the xie jiao like a tumor,” as one of the CCP slogans, with a language similar to the 1950s’ campaigns against Yiguandao, recited.
 Times having however changed since the 1950s, Xi’s CCP also promoted a massive campaign of fake news aimed at justifying the persecution internationally, using the United Front to enroll scholars, anti-cultists (some of them Christian) and journalists in Asia and the West as fellow travelers.
 The massive international campaign to deny that organs of prisoners of conscience, particularly from Falun Gong, were “harvested” for transplants in China and the false accusation that The Church of Almighty God was responsible for the McDonald’s murder of 2014 (in fact, perpetrated by another religious movement) were two spectacular examples of Xi’s international campaigns of fake news.

 Xi had lost patience with Deng’s strategy of accompanying religion to a slow demise through a process that would last for decades or even centuries.
 He decided to act decisively against all three segments of the Chinese religion.
 The official CCP-controlled five authorized religions had to understand that they existed to administer the demise of religion, not to promote it.
-Xi ordered in particular the strict enforcement of provisions forbidding minors to enter churches or temples, or to be subject to any form of religious education, hoping this would prevent the transmission of religion to the new generations.
+Xi ordered, in particular, the strict enforcement of provisions forbidding minors to enter churches or temples, or to be subject to any form of religious education, hoping this would prevent the transmission of religion to the new generations.
 Xi not only continued, but brought to a record scope in the number of those arrested, detained, and killed the campaign against Uyghurs and other Muslim minorities in Xinjiang, dissident Buddhists in Tibet, and xie jiao.
 Those members of Falun Gong who still remained in China were again mercilessly hunted, but Xi’s main wrath was reserved for The Church of Almighty God, as his specialized anti-xie-jiao police told him that, despite the repression, it was still growing and by 2014 had reached the spectacular number of four million members.

 Xi went also to extreme length in investing money for the propaganda justifying the repression of “separatists” and xie jiao abroad, so much that the campaign occasionally backfired, with scholars publicly denouncing the CCP’s attempt to buy and manipulate them, and foreign countries ridiculing Xi’s attempt to present the dreaded transformation through education camps as “schools.”

-In 2018, Xi’s policy on religion was institutionalized with the coming into force of the New Regulation of Religious Affairs, which had been signed into law on August 26, 2017.
+In 2018, Xi’s policy on religion was institutionalized with the coming into force of the New Regulation on Religious Affairs, which had been signed into law on August 26, 2017.
 Xi’s main aim became clear.
 Between the five authorized religions and the banned xie jiao lies the so called gray market, the area of religion including most Chinese believers.
 They attend the Protestant house churches, the Underground Catholic Church, and a plethora of Muslim, Buddhist and Daoist organizations, mosques and temples that are not part of the official associations.

 The core message of the new law, whose full implementation awaits further regulations, is that the relative and limited tolerance this gray market had enjoyed since Deng’s Document no. 19 is coming to an end.
 The house churches and independent mosques and temples are told that they have two alternatives: either they join the official associations of the five authorized religions or they will be persecuted and relegated in the hell of the xie jiao.
 In the second half of 2018, legal scholars started noticing an alarming phenomenon.
 Article 300 of the Chinese Criminal Code, which makes it a crime to be active in a xie jiao, is applied by judges against believers whose communities are not listed as xie jiao, yet are not part of the five authorized religions either.